 Our volunteers serve as either staff, coaches, or instructors.
 Coaches help students in the classroom follow the instructor as he or she leads them through step-by-step, hands on exercises.
 The instructor is responsible for the lesson plan and overall conduct of the class.
 Our volunteers serve as coaches as a foundation to becoming an instructor.
 We also train both coaches and instructors before they serve in the classroom.

 Of course, you don't have to take a course with us to become a volunteer.
-If you have some computer skills that you would like to share with seniors and gain the satisfaction of watching someone learn to do things on the computer they never thought they could do, come join us.
+If you have some computer skills that you would like to share and gain the satisfaction of watching someone learn to do things on the computer they never thought they could do, come join us.

 USCA classes may be, but the Learning Center classes are not.
 Under certain circumstances, USCA classes may be free of tuition for those at least 60 years old.
 However, while the Learning Center is affiliated with the USCA Office of Continuing Education, it is not a part of the state-supported university and our classes are not covered by that policy.
 Our classes are offered under an agreement between USCA and the Learning Center.
 Under that agreement, the Learning Center pays USCA for administrative support, classroom rental, utilities, and computer network services.